juicedata/juicefs/docs/en/administration/destroy.md

 ## Destroy a file system

 :::danger
-The destroy operation will cause all the data in the database records and object storage associated with the file system to be deleted, please make sure to backup the important data first before operation!
+The destroy operation will cause all the data in the database and the object storage associated with the file system to be deleted.
+Please make sure to back up the important data before operating!
 :::

 ```shell {1}